Jalen Hurts Player Prop Bets for NFL Week 10 | Philadelphia vs. Denver 11/14/2021

 Matchup vs. Denver

-- The 239.6 passing yards the Broncos give up per game makes them the NFL's eighth-ranked pass defense this season.
+- The Broncos have the NFL's eighth-ranked pass defense this season, allowing 239.6 yards per game through the air.

-- The Broncos have surrendered 11 touchdowns through the air (1.2 per game).
-They are fourth in the league in that category.
+- The Broncos' defense is fourth in the NFL, conceding 1.2 passing touchdowns per game.

 Recent Performances